 - The plan's List of Covered Drugs.

 - We call this the "Drug List."
 It tells you:

-- Which drugs the plan pays for
+- which drugs the plan pays for

-- Which of the three tiers each drug is in
+- which of the three tiers each drug is in

-- Whether there are any limits on the drugs
+- whether there are any limits on the drugs

 - If you need a copy of the Drug List, call Member Services.
 You can also find the Drug List on our website at mmp.buckeyehealthplan.com.
 The Drug List on the website is always the most current.

 - Chapter 5 of this Member Handbook.

+- Chapter 5, Section A, page 99 tells how to get your outpatient prescription drugs through the plan.